-- Learn more with the AMA about coronavirus masking in public.
+- Learn more with the AMA about six things doctors wish patients knew about masks.

 - Physical distancing remains vital for limiting the spread of COVID-19.
 While physical distancing of at least six feet paired with wearing face masks and handwashing are everyday preventive actions that should be followed during the pandemic, patients are still uncertain about when these measures apply.
 Physicians want to help patients better understand when to practice physical distancing and how.